vrajat/dblint/README.md

 * Redshift

 ## Install

-* Download the latest RPM from [Releases](https://github.com/vrajat/mart/releases) to an AWS EC2 machine.
+Download the latest RPM from [Releases](https://github.com/vrajat/mart/releases) to an AWS EC2 machine.

-* Follow these steps:

     # Install the RPM